 The Braun FP3020 is almost like a midrange version of the Hamilton Beach, as they both have the same 12-cup capacity.

 This machine, however, has a 600-watt motor with 7 different blade options and 11 speed settings for a wide range of combinations.

 You can put any of the parts into the dishwasher except for the base with the motor, naturally, and it has a large chute that can take big and long items without the need to chop them up first.
-Another nice thing about the Braun is that it’s quieter than most food processors due to a more efficient motor.
+Another nice thing about the Braun is that it’s quieter than most food processors for peanut butter due to a more efficient motor.

 There are some additional blades that you can buy separately if you want their functionality as well.
 The Braun is best for someone who will not need more than 12 cups but is interested in a good quality machine.
 It is easy to use, plus it also has a startup feature where it can start right from any speed instead of having to spin up through all of them to get to the point you want.

 The Braun only has a one year warranty, which is a pity.
 I always feel more comfortable with appliances which come with a longer guarantee, but this is a sturdy and well-built machine that should last way beyond the manufacturers warranty anyway.
 Still would prefer a longer warranty, though.